ezweave/pretty-functional/chapters/two/two.md

 Now, there's a lot of particulars I am _definitely_ and _intentionally_ glossing over.
 * The test uri (https://jsonplaceholder.typicode.com/todos/1) is asking for a document, that is a JSON object, in this case.
 You need to understand _that_, but you probably already do.
-* You might have been exposed to something like `Observables` but you missed this key part... and that's why things get "hard" to do.
+* You might have been exposed to something like `Observable` but you missed this key part... and that's why things get "hard" to do (more on this in a bit, because you're _technically_ already using one).

 And that's it.
 That's all the reactive programming fundamentals there are.
 You are just dealing with a _sliding_ view into a bunch of objects.
 They could be in an array, from a user event in a webpage (like a click), or from some external source.
 The important part is that this _stream_ is just a view of some type of _state_.
 The state could be blank, awaiting a response from a REST endpoint or it could be an array of objects.
 This is the important part: __you don't need to know where data was emitted from to consume it__.
 This is going to become _abundantly_ clear in the next section.